Unleash/unleash/website/docs/reference/signals.md

 :::info Availability

 Signals were introduced as a beta feature in **Unleash 5.11** and are only available in Unleash Enterprise.
-We plan to make this feature generally available to all Enterprise users in **Unleash 5.12**.

 :::